AelinXYZ/AELIPs/content/aelips/aelip-7.md

 Pool token transfers will be blocked due to issues with the pro rata calculations and deallocations.
 Having transfers open makes the pro rata calculations difficult, while restricting transfers to make the pro rata calculations work opens up issues with funds getting stuck in AMMs.

 Deal token transfers will be blocked due to issues with claiming math and the incompatibility with the current logic if they are put into contracts and AMMs.
+The Aelin Council will be the only unrestricted account for purposes of distributing deal fees to $AELIN stakers.
 This may be researched and udpated in future factory contracts if trading is desired.

-Only a helper transfer method for the treasury to send deal fees to stakers will be allowed.

 ## Motivation